 The Superintendent shall advise the Board when certain properties are no longer needed for public school purposes.
-Upon receiving this report, the Board may, at such time as it deems proper and after compliance with applicable state or federal regulations, authorize the disposal of school properties through closed sealed bids, public auction, or sale for at least the fair market value established by certified appraisal.
+Upon receiving this report, the Board may, at such time as it deems proper and after compliance with applicable state or federal regulations, authorize the disposal of school properties through transfer, with or without compensation to another governmental agency, closed sealed bids, public auction, or sale for at least the fair market value established by certified appraisal.
 The Board reserves the right to reject any and all bids.